Keeping Tails Wagging: How to care for dogs in winter

 Final Thought

-With a little preparation, Perth’s winter can be a joy for dogs too.
+With a bit of preparation, Perth’s winter can also be a joy for dogs.
 Watch for your dog’s cues (shivering, reluctance to walk), adapt routines, and embrace cozy indoor bonding.
 Stay warm, WA!

 Similar post: How to Keep Your Pet Healthy